The Block-wise Circumcentered-Reflection Method: The block-wise circumcentered--reflection method

 Another connection between Bw-CRM and MAP follows from the fact that the projection of a point onto a closed convex set can be seen as the circumcenter regarding the given point and its reflection onto the corresponding set.
 In other words, if you have a point $z\in\RR^n$ and a closed convex set $U$, then $P_U(z)=\textrm{circumcenter}\{z,R_U(z)\}$ because $P_U(z)\in\aff\{z,R_U(z)\}$ and $\|z-P_U(z)\|=\|R_U(z)-P_U(z)\|$.
-Therefore, considering the notation from the previous section, we can observe that when all blocks $\mathcal{B}_i$'s have cardinality $1$, \textit{i.e.}, $p=m$ and $\mathcal{B}_i=\{U_i\}$ for all $i=1,\ldots,m$, we have that $C_{\mathcal{B}_i}$ is precisely the orthogonal projector onto $U_i$.
+Therefore, considering the notation from the previous section, we can observe that when all blocks $\mathcal{B}_i$'s have cardinality $1$, \emph{i.e.}, $p=m$ and $\mathcal{B}_i=(U_i)$ for all $i=1,\ldots,m$, we have that $C_{\mathcal{B}_i}$ is precisely the orthogonal projector onto $U_i$.
 Hence, the block-wise circumcentered-reflection operator $C_{\mathbf{B}}\coloneqq C_{\mathcal{B}_p} \circ \cdots \circ C_{\mathcal{B}_2}\circ C_{\mathcal{B}_1}$ coincides with the MAP operator $P_{U_m} \circ \cdots \circ P_{U_2}\circ P_{U_1}$.

-In addition to having the aforementioned connections to MAP, we will see next that the full-block Bw-CRM, \textit{i.e.}, CRM itself, serves as a projector when the multi-set intersection regards only hyperplanes.
-CRM indeed finds the projection of any given point onto the intersection of hyperplanes in one single step and it might be that such a feature can be useful in implementations of MAP-type methods.
+In addition to having the aforementioned connections to MAP, we will see next that the full-block Bw-CRM, \emph{i.e.}, CRM itself, serves as a projector when the multi-set intersection regards only hyperplanes.
+CRM indeed finds the projection of any given point onto the intersection of hyperplanes in one single step.
+Perhaps, such a feature might be useful in the implementation of projection methods.